remifan/commplax/docs/notebooks/overview.md

 cplt.scatter(z[40000:45000])
 ```

-These handy interactions are enabled by [Jupyter Notebook](https://jupyter.org/), which you will be most likely to live with through the whole learning path.
+This handy interaction is a minimal example of [Jupyter Notebook](https://jupyter.org/), which you will be most likely to live with through the whole learning path.

 See [Equalizers](https://commplax.readthedocs.io/en/latest/tutorial/equalizers.html) for full version of the above example.